Iran's policies attacked by U.N. head, Egyptian leader

 "Claiming that Israel does not have the right to exist or describing it in racist terms is not only wrong but undermines the very principle we all have pledged to uphold," he said.

-Iranian President Mahmoud Ahmadinejad repeatedly has denied the Holocaust and this month called Israel a "cancerous tumour".
+Iranian President Mahmoud Ahmadinejad repeatedly has denied the Holocaust and this month called Israel a "cancerous tumor".

 Deputy Israeli Foreign Minister Danny Ayalon said Ban would have conveyed a stronger message by boycotting the NAM summit.